scottthesecond/finalcut-git/README.md

 **Finalcut-git** (also known as **UNFlab** by the team at Unnamed Films) is an open-source solution for synchronizing Final Cut Pro libraries between remote editors.
 It provides a user-friendly interface for Git-based version control specifically designed for video editing workflows.

+It's a wildly over-complicated collection of Bash scripts that work really nicely when compiled together and dropped into Platypus.
+And it sure as shit gets the job done!

 ## What It Does

 Finalcut-git solves the common problem of collaborating on Final Cut Pro projects across multiple editors and locations.
 It provides: